MarkD117/hangman/README.md

 ### Score system

 - A future feature I would be keen to add is a score system.
 For each correctly guessed letter, the player could gain a set amount of score, for example, 25 points.
-If they guessed the word at the end of the game they could gain 100 points.
-If a user guesses the full word they could recieve even more bonus points as it is the hardest to accomplish.
+If they guessed the word at the end of the game, they could gain 100 points.
+If a user guesses the full word, they could receive even more bonus points as it is the hardest to accomplish.
 The harder the difficulty, the more points you gain.
 The users total points will be displayed at the end of the game.

 ### Storing The User Score